zakialawi02/blog-cms-laravel/README.md

-# personal-blog-laravel
+# blog-cms-laravel

-This is a personal blog built using Laravel 10.x, TailwindCSS 3.x, and AlpineJS 3.x.
+This is a blog cms (content management system) built using Laravel 10.x, TailwindCSS 3.x, and AlpineJS 3.x.

 You can view a demo here: <#>